sanket230995/interactive-curves-and-surfaces-three-js/md/README.md

 Each chapter's directory contains numbered .md (markdown) files, You should also ready them in numerical sort-order.

-In other words, to get started, read `1 Introduction to CAGD/1.md` using Typora.
+In other words, to get started, read `1 Introduction to CAGD/1 In this topic, you will learn.md` using Typora.